David Grisman: In media

-Grisman's song "Dawggy Mountain Breakdown" was the opening theme song for Car Talk on NPR.

-Grisman sued YouTube in May 2007, asserting in federal court that YouTube should be required to prevent individuals from illegally uploading recordings of his music.
+David Grisman's song "Dawggy Mountain Breakdown", a variation of "Foggy Mountain Breakdown", was the opening theme song for Car Talk on NPR.
+He sued YouTube in May 2007 in federal court, saying that YouTube should be required to prevent individuals from illegally uploading recordings of his music.
 Grisman's attorneys requested voluntary dismissal of the suit.

-The documentary Grateful Dawg (October 14, 2001) chronicles the friendship between Jerry Garcia and David Grisman.

-Grisman was a judge for the 6th and 7th annual Independent Music Awards to support independent artists.

-He wrote much of the bluegrass music for the 1974 film Big Bad Mama directed by Roger Corman.
-It was played by the Great American Music Band, and they were recorded and mixed by Bill Wolf.
+The documentary Grateful Dawg (October 14, 2001) is about the friendship between Jerry Garcia and Grisman.
+He wrote much of the bluegrass music for Big Bad Mama (1974) directed by Roger Corman.
+It was performed by the Great American Music Band; they were recorded and mixed by Bill Wolf.